 As a youth, Dominic spent hours rapt in prayer.
 His raptures he called “my distractions.”
 Even in play, he said that at times “It seems heaven is opening just above me.
 I am afraid I may say or do something that will make the other boys laugh.”
 Dominic would say, “I can’t do big things.
 But I want all I do, even the smallest thing, to be for the greater glory of God.”

 Dominic’s health, always frail, led to lung problems and he was sent home to recuperate.
 As was the custom of the day, he was bled in the thought that this would help, but it only worsened his condition.
 He died on March 9, 1857, after receiving the Last Sacraments.
 Saint John Bosco himself wrote the account of his life.

 Some thought that Dominic was too young to be considered a saint.
 Saint Pius X declared that just the opposite was true, and went ahead with his cause.
 Dominic was canonized in 1954.

 Like many a youngster, Dominic was painfully aware that he was different from his peers.
 He tried to keep his piety from his friends lest he have to endure their laughter.
 Even after his death, his youth marked him as a misfit among the saints and some argued that he was too young to be canonized.
-Pius X wisely disagreed.
-For no one is too young—or too old or too anything else—to achieve the holiness to which we are all called.
+Pope Pius X wisely disagreed.
+For no one is too young—or too old or too anything else—to achieve the holiness to which we all are called.